 where $\mathbb{E}_{\nu,0}$ is the expectation under the initial distribution $\nu$ and starting time of zero.
 By the strong law of large numbers, the approximation becomes an equality as $n$ goes to infinity.

 To utilize the above estimator, we need to simulate exact realizations of the process $X$ over the time interval $[0,t]$, and there are many methods to choose from.
-In particular, there is the Gillespie algorithm \cite{gillespie1976general}, the next reaction method \cite{gibson2000efficient}, and the modified next reaction method \cite{anderson2007modified}, which are all straightforward to implement and often have similar efficiency.
+In particular, there is the Gillespie algorithm, also called the stochastic simulation algorithm, \cite{gillespie1976general}, the next reaction method \cite{gibson2000efficient}, and the modified next reaction method \cite{anderson2007modified}, which are all straightforward to implement and often have similar efficiency.
 For our numerical results in the later sections, we used the modified next reaction method.

 One drawback of using the Monte Carlo estimator \cref{eq:classical_mc_estimator} to approximate the solution to the CME \eqref{eq:cme} is that huge numbers of simulations are generally required to achieve a high level of accuracy.
 That said, the Monte Carlo estimator has at least two distinct advantages when compared against the methods that approximately solve the CME directly: it is very simple to implement and it is substantially less sensitive to the dimension of the state space.